pabloinsente/sf_for_beh_ss/README.md

 You may need to use version control.
 There are many version control systems around (Subversion, Mercurial, etc), but Git is the most popular by far.

-**What is Git**: Git is the actual version control software managing, tracking, and logging your code in your machine.
+**What is Git**: Git is a version control software managing, tracking, and logging your code in your machine.
 Git is commonly used along with GitHub as hosting service.

 **What is GitHub**: GitHub is a hosting service for Git.
 Basically, it allows to save everything related to your project in the cloud instead of your own machine.

-Learning git may take a while.
-Fortunatelly, there are relative few commands needed to track your project effectively.
+Learning Git may take a while.
+Fortunatelly, there are relatively few commands needed to track your projects effectively.
 The rest can be googled as needed.

 #### 3.1 Check git installation